Darryn Webb

-Biography
+Military career

-Webb joined the Royal New Zealand Air Force in 1991.
+Webb joined the Royal New Zealand Air Force in 1990.
 Beginning as a transport pilot, he later held other roles including Hercules flight commander, and deputy director of strategic commitments.
 He was appointed senior commander of RNZAF Base Ohakea in 2014, and in 2016 he became deputy chief of Air Force.

-Early in the COVID-19 pandemic, Webb was seconded to the COVID-19 Operational Command Centre, and was involved in planning of government repatriation operations from April 2020.
-In June 2020, the government appointed Webb to head the MIQ system, and he served in that role until December that year, when he was succeeded by Brigadier Jim Bliss.
+Early in the COVID-19 pandemic, Webb was seconded to the COVID-19 Operational Command Centre and was involved in planning of government repatriation operations from April 2020.
+In June, the government appointed Webb to head the managed isolation and quarantine (MIQ) system, and he served in that role until December that year, when he was succeeded by Brigadier Jim Bliss.
 Webb implemented an operational framework for MIQ aimed at setting consistent and safe operations and infection prevention and control standards, and during his tenure more than 80,000 people entered New Zealand through the MIQ system.

-In the 2022 New Year Honours, Webb was appointed a Member of the New Zealand Order of Merit, for services to the New Zealand Defence Force.
+In the 2022 New Year Honours, Webb was appointed a Member of the New Zealand Order of Merit for services to the New Zealand Defence Force.

+Webb succeeded Air Vice-Marshal Andrew Clark as Chief of Air Force on 2 October 2023 and was promoted to air vice-marshal.